chipsalliance/Caliptra/doc/Caliptra.md

 ### DICE Protection Environment

-Caliptra implements the DPE API, allowing it to derive and wield a DICE identity on behalf of other elements within the SoC.
+Caliptra implements the DICE Protection Environment (DPE) API, allowing it to derive and wield a DICE identity on behalf of other elements within the SoC.
 Use cases for this API include serving as a signing oracle for a Security Protocol and Data Model (SPDM) responder that is executing in the SoC application processor, as well as authentication to a discrete TPM device.

 # Industry standards and specifications